zsofiaserenyi/emovis/README.md

 *Well it is pretty easy just follow these steps:*

-1. Click on the "Start Adventure button" 🚀
+1. Click on the "Start Adventure button". 🚀

-2. Guess your first movie
+2. Guess your first movie.

-3. Type in your answer (be careful don't use underscore: "_")
+3. Type in your answer (be careful don't use underscore: "_").

-4. Click on the return/ check button or basically anywhere on the sreen
+4. Click on the return/ check button or basically anywhere on the sreen.

 5. The background turns to green and you will hear cheering sound effect if your answer is correct.
 You already earned **+10 points**.
 (Don't worry if you did't get it, the right answer will be shown!)